 Reverse dieting can be amazingly effective, but difficult to know how to implement.
 I hope this gave you some ideas about where to start if you’d like to try it yourself.

-If you liked this, check out Is Reverse Dieting Necessary? for more on the subject.
+Related: Is Reverse Dieting Necessary? for more on this subject.

 Feedback is very welcome, I’d be fascinated to hear your thoughts and about your experiences.
 Just use the comment form below, or send me an email.